kaworu/tagutil/README.md

 ## Concepts
 - No config file
 - Provide command for basic tag manipulations and YAML output / parsing to allow scripting.

+## LICENSE

+tagutil is under a BSD 2-Clause license, see LICENSE.